Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books

 According to his mother, Mrs. King Sr., she explained that “Quilly,” a cool gentle dessert is necessary after the King’s favorite supper of ribs, collard greens, and baked sweet potatoes.
 Quilly, according to Mrs. King Sr., was the name the children had given this dessert years ago.
 She speculates that “maybe because it was garnished with spikes of thin sugar wafers.”

-So, you might want to include a gelatin salad (from a gelatin mold) as part of your Sunday Supper ideas in honor of one of MLK’s favorite foods as a child!
+So, you might want to include a gelatin salad (from a gelatin mold) topped with wafers as part of your Sunday Supper ideas in honor of one of MLK’s favorite foods as a child!

 Martin Luther King Jr Activities for Kids